Dr. William White

 Dr. Anthony Viera

-Anthony Viera, MD, MPH, is an Assistant Professor in the Department of Family Medicine at the University of North Carolina at Chapel Hill School of Medicine and Adjunct Assistant Professor in the Public Health Leadership Program at the University of North Carolina at Chapel Hill Gillings School of Global Public Health.
+Anthony Viera, MD, MPH, is the Chair of the Department of Community and Family Medicine at Duke University.
+Previously, he was an Assistant Professor in the Department of Family Medicine at the University of North Carolina at Chapel Hill School of Medicine and Adjunct Assistant Professor in the Public Health Leadership Program at the University of North Carolina at Chapel Hill Gillings School of Global Public Health.
 In addition to maintaining an active clinical practice, Dr. Viera conducts research focusing on hypertension management and cardiovascular disease prevention.
 He is particularly interested in issues related to blood pressure measurement.
 His current study on masked hypertension is funded by the National Heart Lung and Blood Institute.
 Dr. Viera has numerous publications related to hypertension and is certified as a clinical hypertension specialist by the American Society of Hypertension.